johnrm174/model-railway-signalling/README.md

 <pre>
 'test_simple_example.py' - a simple example of how to use the "signals" and "points" modules to create a
            basic track schematic with interlocked signals/points.
-Also includes a simple DCC Mapping example (1 signal and 2 points) and an external track sensor to provide a "signal passed" event.
+Also includes DCC Mapping examples (signals and points) and external track sensors to provide "signal passed" events.

+'test_semaphore_example.py' - effectively the same example as above, but using sempahore signals.
+           Includes DCC Mapping examples for the Semaphore signals (different to colour lights).

 'test_approach_control.py' - an example of using automated "approach control" for junction signals.
 This
            is where a signal displays a more restrictive aspect (either red or yellow) when a lower-speed